 One example is an interdisciplinary unit for our Pre-K students that bridges what they learn in their science and music classes.
 After becoming familiar with sound and vibration, students construct their own instruments from recycled materials.
 The unit concludes with a performance in front of the entire class — it may not be on the level of a Carnegie Hall recital, but it’s a fun and immersive performance nevertheless.

 A key lesson our teachers emphasize is that learning can and naturally does occur outside the classroom setting.
 Thanks to our longstanding relationships with organizations throughout New York, we’ve developed programs that give our students a glimpse of all the resources the city has to offer.
-A trip to the Adaptive Design Association, a non-profit serving children with special needs, gave a group of seventh graders the chance to design tools and furniture for differently abled people.
+A trip to the Adaptive Design Association, a non-profit serving children with special needs, gave a group of 7th Graders the chance to design tools and furniture for differently abled people.

 Meanwhile, at Ethical Culture, when asked to choose a service project to work on, our 2nd Graders settled on an idea that would utilize skills they’d already honed.
 Having sewn quilts to donate to the Lerata School in rural Kenya as 1st Graders, our 2nd Graders then knitted scarves for Win, an organization that seeks to empower the homeless women and children of New York.